 For muscle stiffness or spasms

 A doctor will often give muscle relaxants to people with MS who have painful muscle stiffness or muscle spasms.
 Drugs commonly used to treat these symptoms include:

 - baclofen (Lioresal)

 - diazepam (Valium)

 - tizanidine (Zanaflex)

-Ongoing fatigue is a common problem for MS patients.
-Your doctor may prescribe you medications such as modafinil (Provigil) to help with this problem.
+Ongoing fatigue is a common problem for people with MS. For this symptom, a doctor may prescribe a drug such as modafinil (Provigil).

 - gabapentin (Neurontin)